Skip to content

 Setup

-Run the following commands from the root of the project.
+To run the local environment with TigerBeetle, execute the following command from the root of the project:

 pnpm localenv:compose up

-If you want to use Postgres as the accounting database instead of TigerBeetle, you must use the psql variant of the localenv:compose commands as follows:
+If you want the primary instance (Cloud Nine Wallet) to use Postgres as the accounting database instead of TigerBeetle, you must use the psql variant of the localenv:compose command as follows:

 pnpm localenv:compose:psql up